 - Quality Assurance Server - QAS

 - Production Server - PRD.

-Transport cycle in a very basic sense, is the release of new Developments/ Customizing Changes from DEV which are imported in both Quality and Production systems.
-However, import in PRD can happen only once integration testing and quality check has been performed in QAS (and marked as checked).
+Transport cycle in a very basic sense is the release of new Developments/ Customizing Changes from DEV which are imported in both Quality and Production systems.
+However, import in PRD can happen only once integration Testing and quality check have been performed in QAS (and marked as checked).

 What is Customizing?
 How does TMS help in Customizing

 - Customizing is a process to adapt the SAP system according to the customer's need.
 To perform the customizing, users and consultants take help of SAP Reference Implementation Guide (IMG), which is accessible through transaction SPRO.

 - Customizing is ideally done in DEV.
 The Transport Organizer (SE01) is used in conjunction with IMG to record and transport customized changes further.

 Most of the Customizing changes (though, not all) are client-specific, i.e., the changes are supposed to be reflected in a particular client only and not intended for all the system clients.
 When the Transport Request is exported, it extracts the relevant table entries from the database of the SAP system and copies them to the transport directory.
 Relevant table entries are locked when the customizing transaction is being used.
 However, they are unlocked as soon as the changes are saved to a Transport Request.